Ambulance Crew positions

 - Dispatcher – While not on the ambulance, the dispatcher is an important part of ensuring that patient care is delivered quickly.
 The Dispatcher receives the call, takes the caller’s information about where the patient is and what the problem is and then dispatches the ambulance crew to the scene.

-Our Wheelchair Van Driver/EMR goes through the Emergency Medical Responder training and Emergency Vehicle Operations Course prior to serving as driver for our wheelchair vans.
+Our Wheelchair Van Driver/EMR goes through the Emergency Medical Responder training and is CPR certified prior to serving as driver for our wheelchair vans.
 It’s the driver’s responsibility to pick up the patient at the patient’s home or place of discharge (doctor’s office, hospital, dialysis office, etc.) and safely deliver them to their destinations.
 The driver must understand the safe operations of the wheelchair van and lift.

-- The Wheelchair Van EMR – assists with the safe transport of the patient and keeping track of the paperwork.
+- The Wheelchair Van EMR – 54 hours of training and assists with the safe transport of the patient and keeping track of the paperwork.

 Oversees and organizes the ambulance crews on his/her duty day.
 Tracks paperwork, ensures all positions filled with assistance of team scheduler.
 Arrives early to set up for the day and has authority to make decisions for his team’s ambulance and transport calls.